“Give us full understanding of what is going on”: applause for ASL interpreters during a pandemic

 “We wanted to thank you, Mr. Nigel, for giving us something to watch every day and for helping our family get more involved in signing our son.”

-Bill Hunter’s appreciation of Howard was such that the director of health and safety in Prince George, British Columbia, Facebook fan group for the interpreter – one of several who have emerged.
+William Hunter’s appreciation for Howard was such that the director of health and safety in Prince George, British Columbia, Facebook fan group for the interpreter – one of several who have emerged.

 Hunter, who has spent years working with heavy construction equipment, said he is slowly losing his hearing.
 Howard helped him realize how critical interpreters are helping the deaf community keep up with what’s going on in the news.